pjotrp/bioruby-alignment/README.md

   print tree.output_newick                  # BioRuby Newick output
 ```

-There are methods for finding sibling nodes, splitting the tree, and
+There are methods for finding sibling nodes, splitting the alignment
-locating sequences on the same branch.
-More examples can be found in
+based on the tree, and locating sequences on the same branch.
+More
-the tests and features.
-The underlying implementation of Bio::Tree is
+examples can be found in the tests and features.
+The underlying
-that of BioRuby.
-We have added an OOP layer for traversing the tree by
+implementation of Bio::Tree is that of BioRuby.
+We have added an OOP
-injecting methods into the BioRuby object itself.
+layer for traversing the tree by injecting methods into the BioRuby
+object itself.

 ### Alignment marking/masking/editing